WSU-kduncan/cs2900-eording/project1.md

 virtual devices, and settings.
 It takes up about 10 GB depending on how big

 the VM is and what is all stored.

+## Part 3

+1. I am going to pick on bridged networking.
+I configured this by going

+to my VM's network settings and going to adapter 2 and enabling bridged

+networking.